 In addition to the evaluations below, students must complete 75 hours in a clinical site and 75 hours in a performance site.
+Failure to complete the required hours will result in a failure of the course.

 Туре Points Case Studies (4 @ 50 points each, 2 per site) Students will document the evaluation and exercise programming of 4 clients/patients.
 (Objectives 1,3,4,5) 200 Exercise Instruction (4 @ 25 points each, 2 per site) The Site Supervisor will complete a written evaluation of the student's ability to instruct and monitor exercise in one-on-one and/or group settings.
-(Objectives 2,7) 100 Internship Reports (2 @ 75 points each, 1 per site) Upon completion of each internship site, students are required to submit their report, which will serve as a comprehensive portfolio from the internship experience.
+(Objectives 2,7) 100 Internship Reports (2 @ 75 points each, 1 per site) Upon completion of each internship site, students are required to submit their report, which will serve as a comprehensive account of the internship experience.
 (Objective 6) 150 Supervisor's Professionalism Evaluations (2 @ 50 points each, 1 per site) The Site Supervisor will provide a written evaluation of the student's professional appearance, communication skills and rapport with clients/patients and staff.
-(Objective 8) 100 Professionalism Kinesiology students are expected to behave in a professional manner.
-Depending upon the setting professionalism may appear different, but typically consists of similar components.
-For undergraduate Kinesiology students in a classroom setting professionalism generally comprises the following components: Attendance - Show up on time to class and pay attention.
+(Objective 8) 100 Attendance (6 meetings @ 50 points each) Students are expected to attend all class meetings.
 If you cannot attend a class for a legitimate reason please notify the instructor ahead of time.
 If you have to unexpectedly miss a class due to something out of your control, contact the instructor within 24 hours to notify them what happened and to see if there is anything you need to do to make up your absence.
-Communication - When communicating with the instructor and classmates, either face-to-face or via the assigned George Mason University email address, students should address the other person appropriately, use appropriate language and maintain a pleasant demeanor.
+(Objectives 1-8) 300 Professionalism Kinesiology students are expected to behave in a professional manner.
+Depending upon the setting professionalism may appear different, but typically consists of similar components.
+For undergraduate Kinesiology students in a classroom setting professionalism generally comprises the following components: Communication - When communicating with the instructor and classmates, either face-to-face or via the assigned George Mason University email address, students should address the other person appropriately, use appropriate language and maintain a pleasant demeanor.
 Participation - Participate in class discussions and activities.
 Demonstrate that you have an interest in the subject matter.
 Responsibility/Accountability - Professionals take responsibility for their actions and are accountable.
 This can occur at multiple levels but generally consists of completing assignments on time, submitting work that is of the appropriate quality, honoring commitments and owning up to mistakes.
 Honesty/Integrity - Students are expected to be honest with the instructor, classmates and themselves.
-Professionals keep their word when committing to something and act in an ethical manner.
-Self-Improvement/Self-awareness - One should be aware of their strengths/weaknesses and constantly seek to improve.
+Professionals keep their word when committing to 50 strengths/weaknesses and constantly seek to improve.
 Professionals regularly seek out opportunities to increase their knowledge and improve their current skill set.
-(Objectives 1-8) 50